Microfinance Institutions

 Donation-based crowdfunding plays a major role in charitable and humanitarian contexts.
 Platforms such as GoFundMe host campaigns for medical expenses, education, disaster relief, and community causes.
 For nonprofits and grassroots movements, crowdfunding offers speed, emotional resonance, and global reach that traditional fundraising cannot match.

-Crowdfunding is also used as an alternative to bank loans and venture capital.
 Debt-based crowdfunding has grown into one of the largest segments of the industry, particularly for individuals and SMEs underserved by traditional finance.
-Where banks find small loans unprofitable or too risky, crowdfunding fills the gap[23].
+Where banks find small loans unprofitable or too risky, crowdfunding fills the gap[49].

-Why Crowdfunding Matters
+Why It Matters

 Crowdfunding expands access to finance.
 It enables entrepreneurs and communities to mobilize capital without relying on institutional approval, which is especially relevant in developing economies with weak financial systems[50].
 By activating latent capital and dispersed talent, crowdfunding contributes to innovation, business creation, and economic growth.